dnguyen800/jekyll-TeXt-theme/_security/sensor.md

 ### Installation and Smart Home Integration

-Nmap is compatible with Home Assistant only, but the configuration is incredibly easy to fill out.
+The **``Nmap``** component is available on Home Assistant only, but the configuration is incredibly easy to fill out.
+Once a configuration is added, a Home Assistant sensor will appear:

 ![Home Assistant:](https://d2mxuefqeaa7sj.cloudfront.net/s_6F2D06D13ED5B646A7B3ABF92554F4B018DC3C58310A9D7A5EC1772E423FF837_1550356635252_device_tracker-nmap-ha.png)